 Should I mention salary in either document?

 Answer: No, unless specifically requested.
-Salary discussion comes later in process.
+Salary discussion comes later in the process.

-What if the job posting doesn't ask for a cover letter?
+What if the job posting does not ask for a cover letter?

 Can I use the same cover letter for multiple jobs?